interledger/interledger.github.io/_content/setup-wallets.md

-## Set Up Interledger accounts to send and receive test XRP on an ILP testnet
+## Set Up Interledger accounts to send and receive test XRP

 <!-- Will have to find all references to files that are being pulled, such as in https://xpring.io/ilp-testnet, and replace them with the new files. -->

-When you create an [Interledger](overview.html) account on an ILP testnet, you create an address to send and receive test currency values.
+When you create an [Interledger](overview.html) account on an ILP (Interledger Protocol) testnet, you create an address to send and receive test currency values.
 The ILP testnet used in this tutorial is a network set up specifically to allow users to practice sending and receiving test currency values.
 For simplicity, this tutorial demonstrates sending and receiving test XRP.

 You can create an Interledger account to send and receive test XRP in two ways:

 - With an ILP testnet account
 - With a [rafiki.money](https://rafiki.money) account

-Both of these types of Interledger accounts allow you to send and receive test XRP, instead of actual value, and are useful for developing and testing apps.
+Both of these types of Interledger accounts allow you to send and receive test XRP, and are useful for developing and testing apps.

 If you want to send actual value in your app with an Interledger account, refer to the [Rust implementation of Interledger](http://interledger.rs), or the Java implementation of Interledger at [Hyperledger Quilt](https://www.hyperledger.org/projects/quilt).
 Because these efforts are open source, your contributions are welcome.

+You can also perform these same tasks programmatically.
+See [Set up Interledger accounts programmaticallly to send and receive test XRP](setup-wallets-programmatically.html).

-### Log in to an ILP Testnet to create an Interledger account
+### Create an Interledger account and get your own payment pointer

-These examples refer to an ILP testnet that uses a Xpring login.
+This section refers to a specific ILP testnet.

 1. Open the login page for this ILP testnet: [https://wallet.ilpv4.dev/](https://wallet.ilpv4.dev/)<br>
    Read the Terms of Use and the Privacy Policy, as linked on that page.